 Waterfront Dining in the “Water Capital of America”

 When living the water life, it’s hard not to stumble across waterways of all shapes and sizes.
 Woven throughout our region are flowing rivers, lakes, Intracoastal and 87+ miles of Atlantic coastline, making JAX the perfect destination for dining alongside crashing waves or calm streams.
 So, it’s no wonder that patrons are gravitating to waterfront dining at establishments from upscale bistros to down-home fish camps.
-And even though fall is approaching, the weather in JAX is ideal for al fresco dining and locally caught seafood.
+And with a year-round summer climate, the weather in JAX is ideal for al fresco dining and locally caught seafood.

 Truth is, when the water plays a starring role in the meal, the pleasures of dining extend far beyond the fantastic food and the special someone sitting across the table.
 Who knows?
 Maybe even a manatee or dolphin might pop up as if to say “bon appetit.”